Monthly Archives: October 2024

 McLuhan and Aristotle 1 (first encounters)

 McLuhan’s annotated copy of Jacques Maritain’s An Introduction to Philosophy1 is preserved in his library now at the University of Toronto.
 This book was apparently suggested to him by Maritain’s friend and translator, Father Gerald Phelan.
-Phelan frequently lectured on Chesterton (then McLuhan’s hero) and was the priest who was to guide and inspire McLuhan’s conversion in a process that chiefly unfolded between 1934 and 1937.
+Phelan frequently lectured on Chesterton (then McLuhan’s champion) and was the priest who was to guide and inspire McLuhan’s conversion in a process that chiefly unfolded between 1934 and 1937.
 It was from this Introduction that McLuhan, newly arrived at Cambridge, received another view of philosophy from the one he had from Rupert Lodge as an undergraduate and master’s student at the University of Manitoba.
 The new view was ‘Aristotelian’, the old one ‘Platonic’.

 McLuhan already referred to this classification of outlooks via Coleridge whom he cited in his 1934 University of Manitoba M.A. thesis on George Meredith: